mhhollomon/codevamping-blog/content/article/dns-nirvana/index.md

 computers is picking up the ipv6 name servers via dhcp - or the router isn't sending them, even though the configuration says to do so.

-More digging.
-Netlify does not seem to have ipv6 name servers.

 ## Performance